jjyeh-unc/decaf/README.md

 Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.

+# Installation
+Download decaf_functions.R, decaf_classifier.Rdata and example.rds in the working directory.

 # Run DeCAF
 ```{r}
 # load data objects and source functions